Pokoyokjk/TFG_Gloria/docs/4_deployment_tutorial.rst

 4.1.
 Starting the SEGB locally
 -------------------

 #.
-Use the docker-compose file available in this repository (`docker-compose.yaml`).
+Use the docker-compose file available in the `SEGB repository <https://github.com/gsi-upm/segb>`_, which can be found at the following link: `docker-compose.yaml <https://github.com/gsi-upm/segb/blob/main/docker-compose.yaml>`_.

 #.
 You can configure the SEGB to use a secret key for token-based authentication by setting the `SECRET_KEY` environment variable.